 How and why?
 Look for patterns that provide either cohesion or disjointedness (sometimes the writer tries to confuse us).
 Consider what the writer was trying to achieve.

-Can you apply any of these language or structure approaches to this extract which describes the beam of a lighthouse from ‘To the Lighthouse’ by Virgina Woolf?
+Can you apply any of these language and structure techniques to this extract which describes the beam of a lighthouse from ‘To the Lighthouse’ by Virgina Woolf?

 Always, Mrs Ramsay felt, one helped oneself out of solitude reluctantly by laying hold of some little odd or end, some sound, some sight.
 She listened, but it was all very still; cricket was over; the children were in their baths; there was only the sound of the sea.